This documentation is for Monolix Suite 2018R1.

 Stratification: split, color, filter

 Stratify tab allows to create and use covariates for stratification purposes.
-It is possible to select one or several covariates for splitting, filtering or coloring the data set.
+It is possible to select one or several covariates for splitting, filtering or coloring the data set or the diagnosis plots as exposed on the following video.

 The following figure shows a plot of the concentration from the warfarin dataset, stratified by coloring individuals according to the continuous covariate wt: the observed data is divided into three groups, which were set to equal size with the button